Dian Farmer Learning To Grow Our Own Food

-Growing asparagus from seed does require some effort and patience, because it takes a few years for the plants to mature and produce a significant harvest.
+Growing from seed does require some effort and patience, and asparagus is no exception because it takes a few years for the plants to mature and produce a significant harvest.

 You also need to provide the right growing conditions, such as well-drained soil, adequate water, and fertilizer.
 Additionally, asparagus plants can be susceptible to certain pests and diseases, so you need to be vigilant and take appropriate measures to protect your crops.